 How UGC Has Transformed the Role of Social Media Managers

 The “pump and dump” approach to content via social media is dead and buried.
 Likewise, if you aren’t giving your followers a voice, you’re inevitably holding back your ability to grow.

 While it’s tempting to only want to hear yourself talk, your followers deserve a chance to shine in the spotlight.
 By encouraging and curating UGC, those opportunities become more obvious and your brand increases its chance to get its message in front of more followers.

-Given the fact that so few brands leverage user-generated content effectively, the sky’s the limit for those who understand the power of engaging your followers in a meaningful manner.
+Given the fact that so few brands leverage User Generated Content effectively, the sky’s the limit for those who understand the power of engaging your followers in a meaningful manner.

 Don’t be one of those social media managers that are a serially tweeting their own content and liking posts at random.
 Instead, put together a content strategy that’s centered in curation instead of scrambling for content and hoping that something sticks.
-Photoslurp’s platform provides brands with opportunities to integrate UGC into their content strategies and ultimately make a lasting impression on their audience.
+Photoslurp’s visual commerce platform provides brands with opportunities to integrate UGC into their content strategies and ultimately make a lasting impression on their audience.

 Think of it this way: if a two-word tweet from Wendy’s can nearly break the Internet, consider just how much power UGC has for modern brands who haven’t tapped into it yet.

 So, how can you incorporate UGC into your content strategy?
 Hashtags?
 Regrams?
 Let us know in the comments below.